frantic/jestbasics/slides/03-jest-advanced/00-snapshot-tests.md

 When you run the tests for the next time, Jest will make sure the snapshots match.
 In case they don't you'll get an error.
 You can re-record snapshots using `jest -u` command.

-## Use classes
+## Use cases

-Snapshot testing was introduced to address React/React Native testing.
+Snapshot testing was introduced to address React/React Native testing, but can be applied to many other record/replay scenarios.